The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure

-The first LHAASO catalog presents six mysterious Ultra-High-Energy (UHE) $\gamma$-ray sources -- 1LHAASO J0007$+$5659u, 1LHAASO J0206$+$4302u, 1LHAASO J0212$+$4254u, 1LHAASO J0216$+$4237u, 1LHAASO J1740$+$0948u and 1LHAASO J1959$+$1129u, which have emission only detected by LHAASO-KM2A (energy $>$ 25 TeV).
-No significant counterparts of these six sources are observed, except the two pulsars PSR J0218$+$4232 and PSR J1740$+$1000.
-All the six sources are out of Galactic plane with galactic latitudes (absolute value) over 5$^{\circ}$.
-Three of them -- 1LHAASO J0206$+$4302u, 1LHAASO J0212$+$4254u and 1LHAASO J0216$+$4237u are connected on the significance map and forming a dumbbell-like structure.
-They are close in position and show a similar spectral shape, suggesting a physical association among them.
-In this work, we first present a multi-wavelength and multi-messenger study of these six sources based on the Fermi-LAT, Swift-XRT, Planck and LAMBDA datasets as well as the data of IceCube.
-The corresponding leptonic and hadronic modeling results are also provided.
-To explain the interesting dumbbell-like structure, we established a traveling Pulsar Wind Nebula (PWN) model.
-Our model has the ability to explain both the morphology and spectrum of KM2A.
-However, both a high proper-motion speed $>$ 1000 km s$^{-1}$ and a short distance $<$ 1 kpc are required in our model, which contradict the parameters of the only known nearby pulsar - PSR J0218+4232.
-For more detailed researches on this structure, we intend to utilize XMM-Newton to acquire X-ray data with higher sensitivity.
+\abstract {The first Large High Altitude Air Shower Observatory (LHAASO) catalog presents six enigmatic ultra-high-energy (UHE) $\gamma$-ray sources with lonely $>$ 25 TeV emission being detected, which are indicated as 1LHAASO: J0007$+$5659u, J0206$+$4302u, J0212$+$4254u, J0216$+$4237u, J1740$+$0948u, and J1959$+$1129u.
+No counterparts of the six sources have been observed, except two energetic pulsars, PSR J0218$+$4232 and PSR J1740$+$1000.
+Among them, 1LHAASO: J0206$+$4302u, J0212$+$4254u, and J0216$+$4237u are connected on the significance map and constituted a dumbbell-like structure.
+They are close in position and show a similar spectral shape, suggesting a physical association among them.} {To explain the origin of the six LHAASO sources, especially the intriguing dumbbell-like structure, we conducted the leptonic and hadronic modeling research according to our multiwavelength and multimessenger study.
+For the dumbbell-like structure, models with traveling-PWNe were considered.} {The multiwavelength and multimessenger study was based on the \textit{Fermi}-LAT, \textit{Swift}-XRT, \textit{Planck}, CfA $^{12}$CO survey, and IceCube neutrino datasets.
+In the traveling-PWN modeling research, we assumed an isotropic and homogeneous diffusion condition and discussed the influence of diffusion coefficient, distance, and proper motion velocity.} {No counterparts are discovered in our multiwavelength and multimessenger study, except the two known pulsars.
+The traveling-PWN modeling attempt with a single PWN appears implausible to explain the dumbbell-like structure, as the diffusion coefficient needs to be much lower than the Bohm limit.
+A double traveling-PWNe model is also explored and can account for the results of LHAASO-KM2A observation.
+However, the probability of occurrence of this explanation is significantly lower than that of a conventional triple PWNe explanation.
+Furthermore, according to our model, the only known pulsar PSR J0218$+$4232 is unlikely to be associated with the dumbbell-like structure in an isotropic and homogeneous diffusion environment.
+The expected TeV emission of this pulsar is far from explaining even the eastern part of the structure.} {}